Water hardness sensor error

 Step 1

-Thermador European-style dishwashers use a built-in water softener that depends on a dedicated salt supply to function correctly, so the first thing to check is the salt indicator light on the control panel — if it is lit or flashing, low or empty salt is almost certainly the cause of the hardness sensor error.
-Do not ignore this light, as running the softener dry can damage the resin bed permanently.
-Pro tip: the indicator light can sometimes lag behind the actual salt level, so always physically verify the compartment even if the light appears off.
+Thermador’s European-style dishwashers come equipped with a built-in water softener that relies on a dedicated salt supply.
+The first thing to do is check the salt indicator light on the control panel.
+If it’s lit or flashing, low or empty salt is likely the source of the hardness sensor error.
+Don’t ignore this light; running the softener dry can permanently damage the resin bed.
+Pro tip: the indicator light may lag behind the actual salt level, so always check the compartment even if the light seems off.

 Step 2

-The salt compartment is located at the bottom of the tub near the filter area, sealed with a round screw cap — open it by turning counter-clockwise and look inside to confirm whether salt is present or fully depleted.
-A completely empty compartment confirms the likely cause of the error, while a compartment that appears full but shows crusting or compacted salt may indicate a blockage preventing proper regeneration.
+Locate the salt compartment at the bottom of the tub near the filter area, which is sealed with a round screw cap.
+Open it by turning counter-clockwise and look inside to see if salt is present or if it’s fully depleted.
+An empty compartment confirms the likely cause of the error, while a full compartment with crusting or compacted salt may indicate a blockage preventing proper regeneration.
 Safety note: lay a towel around the compartment before opening, as residual water inside the cap area can spill onto the tub floor.

 Step 3

-Refill the compartment using dishwasher regeneration salt only — such as Finish Dishwasher Salt — because table salt contains impurities and fine particles that will foul the softener resin, cause corrosion, and void the warranty.
-Pour slowly to avoid air pockets, and fill until salt is visible just below the opening; the compartment will displace some water when you add salt, which is normal.
-Never substitute water softener pellets or kosher salt, as these will cause the same damage as table salt.
+Refill the compartment with dishwasher regeneration salt only — such as Finish Dishwasher Salt.
+Table salt contains impurities that can foul the softener resin, cause corrosion, and void your warranty.
+Pour slowly to avoid air pockets, filling until salt is visible just below the opening.
+The compartment will displace some water when adding salt, which is normal.
+Never use water softener pellets or kosher salt, as these can cause the same damage as table salt.

 Step 4

-After refilling the salt, run a complete Normal wash cycle so the machine can execute its resin regeneration process, which flushes the softener bed with the brine solution created from the new salt.
-This cycle may run noticeably longer than usual — that is expected and confirms regeneration is underway, not a secondary fault.
-Do not interrupt the cycle mid-run, as an incomplete regeneration can leave the resin partially exhausted and allow the error to return.
+After refilling the salt, run a complete Normal wash cycle so the machine can execute its resin regeneration process, flushing the softener bed with the brine solution created from the new salt.
+This cycle may take longer than usual — that’s expected and confirms regeneration is underway.
+Avoid interrupting the cycle mid-run, as an incomplete regeneration can leave the resin partially exhausted and allow the error to reappear.

 Step 5